Connected Dumps

 - Position the caret on (or select) a distinctive data region in the source pane

-- Click Search in the auto-sync section of the toolbar
+- Click Search in the auto-sync section of the Connect Bar

 - Navigate through results with the Next / Previous buttons